-Lattice’s VP of Design and GM of Performance Jared Erondu recently sat down with us to talk about the evolving role of design.
+Lattice Design Leader Jared Erondu recently sat down with us to talk about the evolving role of design.

 He offered optimistic advice to future leaders in design and research who are worried about the current environment: